Rufshod/Rufshod/README.md

 # Hello, I am Alexander.

 A Machine Learning and Artificial Intelligence student.
-I am committed to learning in order to make a meaningful difference for people, whether it's improving smart prosthetics or freeing up more time for companies and individuals.
+I am committed to learning in order to make a meaningful difference for people, whether it's improving inefficient traditional methods or freeing up more time for companies and individuals.

 With AI and ML I hope be able to tackle complex problems and create innovative solutions.
 As a student, I am always seeking to expand my knowledge and skills.

-:man_technologist: I’m currently working on: Deep Learning Course <br>:mechanical_arm: I’m currently learning:             Convolutional Neural Networks<br>💬 Ask me about:                           Cooking or Fermentation.
+:man_technologist: I’m currently working at Quokka AB <br>:mechanical_arm: Current Hobby Project:             Coding and designing a website <br>💬 Other Interests:                           Cooking or Fermentation.

 ## 🌐 Socials: